open-dis/dis-tutorial/tutorial/II_Networking/TCP_IP_Networking.md

 Multicast is the preferred solution over broadcast.
 Both broadcast and multicast are usually the preferred solutions over using single host addresses.

+## Summary

+This section has described some of the capabilities and problems inherent in TCP and UDP sockets, and the nature of Broadcast and Multicast approaches.
+Broadcast and Multicast are very useful in the DIS world.
+But at the same time no code of actual implementations was presented.
+The basic problem is that the code is language-specific.
+C++ code does not appear the same way that Java or Python or Javascript does.
+While this section can describe the general behavior, it does not provide specific code.

+But that sort of provision is useful, and seeing actual networking programs can save a lot of time.
+It can also take up unreasonable amounts of disk space for users that are not immediately interested in source code, even if they eventually are.
+This gets even worse when you think of example projects for several languages that are inherent to an overall tutorial that is not limited to a single language.

+Instead, the section provides a section of links to additional source code control sites.
+For example, a Java project using Multicast, or a Javascript project that uses web technology, or a C++ example.
+The repositories linked to are not directly part of this project, but can be downloaded.
+Read on to find links to networking implementations.